Does Hair Grow Faster in Summer or Winter Months?

 One of the most common hair myths we hear all the time is that the seasons play a role in our hair growth.
 But how true is it that the seasons affect our hair?
 Is summer hair growth and winter shedding a real phenomenon?

-Before we dive into the meat of our discussion, you need to understand more about how our hair grows.
+Before we dive into the meat of our hair growth in winter vs summer discussion, you need to understand more about how our hair grows.
 Every hair on our body—whether on our scalp, face, arms, or legs—goes through a 4-stage hair growth cycle.
 There's the anagen phase, the catagen phase, the telogen or resting phase, and the exogen phase.

 Most people aren't aware that the hair growth cycle doesn't occur simultaneously.
 The hair growth cycle is different for each hair follicle.
 That is why sometimes our hair grows out unevenly.